-There are three metal top tether anchor points behind the backrest which comes forward as one complete panel.
-In the D-Max there is just one woven tab, to the side of the central headrest towards the driver's side of the vehicle, which you pull to bring the backrest forward.
+There are three metal top tether anchorages behind the backrest which comes forward as one complete panel.
+In the D-Max, there is just one woven tab, to the side of the central headrest towards the driver's side of the vehicle, which you pull to bring the backrest forward.
 I did find its positioning a little inconvenient when installing a child seat on the other side of the cab because I had to come all the way round to pull the tab!

-Having one continuous backrest makes fitting, and removing, three child seats a little more difficult as you have to attach or release all the top tethers at the same time, then click the backrest back in to place and then attach or undo the seat belts.
+Having one continuous backrest makes fitting, and removing, three child seats a little more difficult as you have to attach all the top tether straps at the same time, then click the backrest back into place and then attach all the seat belts.

 Once you have connected the top tethers and are locking the seatback into position adjusting the top tethers was a little tricky with space around the headrests.

 Three child seats fit really comfortably along the back row and the seatbelt clips were really well positioned.
 Perhaps it is because there is no ISOFix that there is more flexibility in the position of the child seats and that’s why they fit so well?